ibm-build-lab/cp4d-install/4.5_deployer/README.md

    - for `ACS HTTP Post URIs` choose same value as the `Target Application URL`
    - for `MFA Access Policy` choose `Default policy (IBM-only)`

-- Once the application is approved, go into the "Manage my SSO registrations" in the SSO Self-Service Provisioner tool and download the service Provide Metadata file
+- Once the application is approved, go into the "Manage my SSO registrations" in the SSO Self-Service Provisioner tool and download the IDP Metadata File located under `Identity Provider` Metadata file
 - Configure Single Sign On according to these steps https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=client-configuring-sso

+See https://ibm.ent.box.com/file/1003210631769 for more information